seandorsett/copilot-agent-and-mcp/demos/13-agent-mode-advanced.md

 - A GitHub account with Copilot enabled and access to the Agent Mode.
 - An IDE with GitHub Copilot Chat enabled and configured to use Agent Mode.
-- An GitHub account and an IDE with access to the MCP server.
+- A GitHub account and an IDE with access to MCP server.

 ## Environment configuration